Sep 29, 2023

 Reasons to Integrate Custom Domain Email to Gmail Account

 When you purchase web hosting, chances are you’ll get a free business email right out of the box.
 However, it might take time to get used to because the interface is different from Gmail’s.

-Luckily, it’s possible to use Gmail with your own domain for free.
+Luckily, it’s possible to use Gmail with your own domains for free.
 That way, you can have the best of both worlds — a custom domain email with the convenience of Gmail’s interface.
 You also don’t have to log in to different platforms to manage your personal and business emails.